McDonald's hit the up-selling nail right on the head with their iconic question, "Would you like fries with that?"

 Since most people purchase products or services to meet some need, identify what the common needs are among your clients and offer solutions that meet those needs - as long as they are within your area of expertise.
 For example, tennis clubs sell rackets and tennis balls.
 A yoga studio will likely sell mats and yoga apparel.
 It's the same for services - if you're doing IT consulting for a client that isn't tech savvy, you might offer to sell training services.
 If you are working with large amounts of your client's data, offering to streamline or organize their information systems might garner interest.

-Special deals, promotions or bundling can also sweeten the pot.
-For instance, if you offer content writing services and you write web copy for a client, then perhaps you can offer ongoing edits as needed for an additional flat fee.
-Perhaps you can offer weekly blog posts to the site for an even higher rate.
+Special deals, promotions or bundling can sweeten the pot.
+Just like that buy two, get one free deal at the grocery store can entice you, so will the opportunity to grab something that offers added value for a discounted rate.
+For instance, if you offer content writing services and you write web copy for a client, then perhaps you can offer Search Engine Optimization (SEO) services for an additional flat rate.
+Perhaps you can offer weekly blog posts to the site for an even bigger package.

 Make sure your customer knows all of the benefits that come from the service or product you're offering.
 Focus on areas like cost savings, added security, peace-of-mind or an all-in-one solution, and offer tangible metrics or ROI wherever possible in your pitch.
 Be able to show your clients that the up-sell offer is a beneficial purchase.
 Where possible, provide the numbers on long-term savings to make benefits sound even more compelling.
 For example, let them know if they'll be saving $110 a month or $1,320 a year, etc.